babelouest/glewlwyd/src/plugin/README.md

 # Glewlwyd Plugins

 A Glewlwyd plugin is built as a library and loaded at startup.
 It must contain a specific set of functions available to glewlwyd to work properly.
-A plugin is designed to build workflows of any kind concerning users or clients.
+A plugin is designed to build workflows of any kind.

 Currently, the workflows [OAuth 2](../../docs/OAUTH2.md) and [OpenID Connect](../../docs/OIDC.md) are available.

-Plugins can be use to have (but not only):
+Plugins can be use to perform (but not only):
 - Authentication workflows (OAuth, OAuth 2, SAML, etc.)
 - New user registration workflow
 - Forgot password workflow